Dpdl-io/DpdlEngine/README.md

 ### Open source Dpdl embedded language plug-ins

-Some Dpdl embedded language plug-ins are published as open source:
+Some Dpdl embedded language plug-ins are published as open source projects:
 * ROOT C++
 * More will follow...